 - According to the ADA, fluoride in toothpastes reduce sensitivity and prevents root decay in adults.

 When choosing a toothpaste or mouth rinse to use at home, look for the ADA seal of approval.
 This ensures the products are tried, tested and have proven results to improve your dental health.
-When you’re in the office, you can count on our staff to provide the best fluoride recommendations and applications.
+When you’re in the office at the Dental Store, you can count on our staff to provide the best fluoride recommendations and applications.